us3-r/x43m1s/README.md

+# [Code is OUTDATED...It is in proces of being rewritten]

 # x43m1s
 A program whit which you can, with a help of a discord bot use your computer from anywhere.